High-Performance-Computing/Project/Solution.md

 We wanted to use 20 worker nodes.
 Thus we kept the 60, 65, 70, 75, 80, 85, ...., 99 quantiles.
 Those are saved in different files on the FAS cluster.
 The motivation is to have subnetworks that are much smaller than the originial network.

+# Effective Parallelization of Masking: Distributed Memory Parallel Programming

 ## From MPI to SLURM

+**Issue: Distributed Memory Parallel Computing Paradigm involves some overheads in the communication between different nodes**
+- Solution: Transform our problem into a SIMD paradigm and use SLURM Job arrays in order to parallelize the work without communication.
+- Setting: We parallelized over 20 workers nodes (two cascades of 10 worker nodes with 4 GPUs)

 ![](Images/MPISlurm.png)